 The most significant exhibit in the collection is the "Figure Study II" by Francis Bacon.
 It was acquired as a gift from the Contemporary Art Society.
-The painting has a value of £20 million (£20.0 million at 31 March 2021) and was last valued externally by Bonhams.
-Being a donated asset the painting has conditions placed upon it.
-Other notable pieces include two paintings by LS Lowry, the "Huddersfield Canvas" and "Level Crossing Canvas", with a combined value of £6.7 million (£6.7 million 31 March 2021) and the "Falling Warrior" sculpture by Henry Moore valued at £6.0 million (£6.0 million 31 March 2021).
-The total value of donated artwork items as at 31 March 2022 is £26.6 million (£26.6 million 31 March 2021).
+The painting has a value of £20.0 million (£20.0 million at 31 March 2022) and was last valued externally by Bonhams.
+Being a donated asset, the painting has conditions placed upon it.
+Other notable pieces include two paintings by L S Lowry, the "Huddersfield Canvas" and "Level Crossing Canvas", with a combined value of £6.7 million (£6.7 million 31 March 2022) and the "Falling Warrior" sculpture by Henry Moore valued at £6.0 million (£6.0 million 31 March 2022).